“Can I get teacher’s retirement and Social Security?”

-This is not limited to teachers, but often includes other public sector workers like firefighters, police officers and numerous other state, county and local employees.
+This is not limited to teachers.
+Other professions that often fall into this group include public sector workers like firefighters, police officers and numerous other state, county and local employees.

 In the beginning, Social Security didn’t cover any public sector employees.
-However, over the years, many states dropped their own pension plans and adopted coverage agreements with the Social Security Administration.
-Today there are still 15 states that participate solely in their own pension plans instead of Social Security.
+But as many states dropped their own pension plans and adopted coverage agreements with the Social Security Administration, things have changed.

 Those states are:

 This may surprise you but your Social Security statement does not reflect any reduction in benefits due to your teacher’s pension.
-They’ll wait until you file to tell you what the reduction is if you qualify for both Social Security and a teachers pension.
+They’ll wait until you file to tell you what the reduction is if you qualify for both a teacher’s retirement and Social Security benefits.

 Understanding if a reduction in benefits will apply to you, and how much that will be, does not have to wait until you file for Social Security.
-You can get a good idea today.
-It starts by understanding the key differences between the two rules which may reduce your benefit amount.
+You can get a good idea today by understanding the key differences between the two rules which may reduce your benefit amount:

 Here’s a look at how each rule would impact your benefit.

-The Windfall Elimination Provision (WEP) is simply a recalculation of your Social Security benefit if you also have a pension from “non-covered” work (no Social Security taxes paid).
+The Windfall Elimination Provision (WEP) is simply a recalculation of your Social Security benefit if you also have a pension from “non-covered” work where no Social Security taxes were paid.
 The normal Social Security calculation formula is substituted with a new calculation that results in a lower benefit amount.

 It would be easy to write a multipage essay on the WEP, but the necessary components can be distilled to a few simple points:

-- The maximum Social Security reduction will never be greater than one half of your pension amount.
-This is capped at a monthly reduction of $413 (for 2015).
+- The maximum Social Security reduction will never be greater than one-half of your pension amount.
+This is capped at a monthly reduction of $558 maximum WEP reduction (for 2023).

 - If you have more than 20 years of substantial covered earnings (where you paid Social Security tax), the impact of the WEP begins to diminish.
 At 30 years of substantial covered earnings, the WEP does not apply.